billy-yuan/search-restaurants/README.md

 * For fast searching of high dimensional vectors, [FAISS](https://github.com/facebookresearch/faiss) is used.
 * MongoDb is the database.

+Try the API [here](https://search-eater.herokuapp.com/docs#/default/get_results_search_get).
+It may be slow since it is hosted on a low cost Heroku server.

 ## To build a docker image

 `docker build -t <image name> .`